ooni/probe-cli/docs/design/dd-003-step-by-step.md

 proposal" section.
 Hiding the context behind an API seems cleaner and more robust in terms of refactoring.
-An API that reads the whole body and returns it as part of the round trip seems fine, but there\'s a weak preference for sticking exactly to the model employed by the stdlib because the refactoring to add tracing is trivial.
+An API that reads the whole body and returns it as part of the round trip seems fine, but there\'s a weak preference for sticking exactly to the model employed by the stdlib.

 ### 2022-06-11 - Status change